-Are you ready for a trip to Disney World but think it is too expensive?
-You are?
+You’re ready for a trip to Walt Disney World but think it is too expensive.
 Well then, I’m here to help you make that trip happen.
 Listed below will be the top 10 things to do when visiting Walt Disney World on a budget.

 Your first step to any vacation is booking your room.
 When visiting Disney World there are a few factors to consider.
 What time of the year will you visit?
 Typically the off peak seasons are Jan-March, and Sept- early Nov. if making a trip during these times can’t happen because kids are in school or your vacation time from work has a conflict, then you’ll want to look for the moderate peak times.
 These times are typically April-May and early Dec.
 The rest of the time available will be peak seasons, simply because that’s when it’s easiest for most people to have a vacation.